 A non-AP MLD movement from being associated with one AP MLD in one ESS to be reassociated with another AP MLD within the same ESS.

-A non-AP MLD movement from being associated with one AP MLD in one ESS to become a non-AP STA that is reassociated with an AP within the same ESS.
+A non-AP MLD movement from being associated with one AP MLD in one ESS to be a non-AP STA that is reassociated with an AP within the same ESS, where the MLD MAC address of the non-AP MLD is the same as the MAC address of the non-AP STA.(#2236)

-A non-AP STA movement from being associated with one AP in one ESS to become a non-AP MLD that is reassociated with an AP MLD with the same ESS.
+A non-AP STA movement from being associated with one AP in one ESS to be a non-AP MLD that is reassociated with an AP MLD with the same ESS, where the MAC address of the non-AP STA is the same as the MLD MAC address of the non-AP MLD.(#2236)

 A fast ML transition is a ML transition that establishes the state necessary for data connectivity before the reassociation rather than after the reassociation.